An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Event selection

-The tail to the left of the peak in the $P_{tot}$ distribution presents background of non exclusive events.
-In a fraction of events there are not reconstructed large angle tracks.
-These tracks manifest itself as a number of peripheral hits in the proportional chambers just after the target box.
-To improve the exclusivity of the sample the short track cut is additionally imposed to the events.
+Some events contain non-reconstructed large-angle tracks.
+These tracks appear as peripheral hits in the proportional chambers just after the target box.
+To enhance the exclusivity of the sample, events with short tracks are rejected.

-Due to anti-coincidence of BK1 and BK2 an event with a charged particle intersecting any of them is normally rejected at trigger level.
-We apply an extra requirement to the selected events that none of reconstructed tracks passes through a circular region centered at nominal position of the BK1(2) with a larger diameter of 80 mm.
-It is aimed to account for possible inefficiency of the counters and uncertainty in their positioning.
+Events where charged particles traverse either BK1 or BK2 are rejected at trigger level.
+In addition, none of the reconstructed tracks should pass through the circular regions, which are centred at the nominal positions of BK1 and BK2 and have a larger diameter of 80 mm.
+This takes into account potential counter inefficiencies, uncertainties in their positioning, and tracking resolution.

-The Ch-28 detector is used in a threshold regime for the charged particles identification.
-Selected events are required to have a superiority of the $K^+K^-\pi^+\pi^-$ hypothesis over the $4\pi^\pm$ one with a ratio of their likelihoods $Lk(2K2\pi)/Lk(4\pi) > \alpha_0$.
-The parameter $\alpha_0$ controls both PID efficiency and purity.
-The particular value $\alpha_0=2$ is chosen as a compromise between an improvement in distinction of the $\phi$ signal and yet acceptable events statistics.
+The Ch-28 detector is used in the threshold regime to identify charged particles.
+Selected events have to have a higher likelihood for the $K^+K^-\pi^+\pi^-$ hypothesis than for the 4$\pi^\pm$ hypothesis.
+Specifically, we limit the likelihood ratio to $\mathcal{L}(2K2\pi)/\mathcal{L}(4\pi) > \alpha_0$.
+The parameter $\alpha_0$ controls both the efficiency and purity of the particle identification.
+We have chosen a value of $\alpha_0=2$ as a compromise between enhancing the $\phi$ signal discrimination and maintaining event statistics.

-The $K^+K^-$ and $\pi^+\pi^-\pi^0$ invariant mass spectra (Figures~\ref{fig_M_KK},\ref{fig_M_pipipi0}) show up clean peaks centered within 1 MeV at the $M_{\phi(1020)}$ and $M_{\omega(783)}$ masses (\cite{PDG}) respectively, sitting on substantial background.
-With a kinematic 1C fit to the $\pi^0$ mass applied to energies of two $\gamma$ the $\omega$ peak is narrowed.
+The invariant mass spectra for $K^+K^-$ and $\pi^+\pi^-\pi^0$ in Figs.~\ref{fig_M_KK} and \ref{fig_M_pipipi0} show clear Gaussian-like peaks for $\phi(1020)$ and $\omega(782)$ within 2 MeV of their nominal masses \cite{PDG}, respectively.
+Both peaks sit on a substantial background.
+We constrain the energies of the two $\gamma$ to the nominal $\pi^0$ mass in a 1C kinematic fit, resulting in a decrease of the Gaussian width of the $\omega$ peak from about 13 to 10 MeV.

-The 2D distribution on the invariant masses $M_{3\pi}$ and $M_{2K}$ reveals a quite clean signal of the associative production of the $\omega$ and $\phi$, with less background (Figure~\ref{fig_M_KK_vs_M_pipipi0}).
+Figure \ref{fig_M_KK_vs_M_pipipi0} shows the two-dimensional distribution of the $\pi^+\pi^-\pi^0$ and the $K^+K^-$ mass, with a clear signal for the associated production of $\omega$ and $\phi$ and less background than in the one-dimensional projections shown in Figs.~\ref{fig_M_KK} and \ref{fig_M_pipipi0}.

+The required signal events for reaction (\ref{reaction}) have to lie within an ellipse in the ($M_{2K}$, $M_{3\pi}$) plane.
+This ellipse is defined by